Aigleblanc/The-Events-Calendar-Multi-Categories-Shortcode/README.md

-# The Events Calendar - Edit for add possibilitie to use multiple categories in shortcode version PRO
+# The Events Calendar PRO
+## Edit for add possibilitie to use multiple categories in shortcode version PRO

 ![Version](https://img.shields.io/badge/version-v0.1-orange.svg)